A remark on Gatheral's 'most-likely path approximation' of implied volatility: Abstract

 \section{Abstract}

-We give a rigorous proof of the representation of implied volatility as a time-average of weighted expectations of local or stochastic volatility.
-With this proof we fix the problem of a circular definition in the original derivation of Gatheral, who introduced this implied volatility representation in his book `The Volatility Surface'.
+We give a new proof of the representation of implied volatility as a time-average of weighted expectations of local or stochastic volatility.
+With this proof we clarify the question of existence of `forward implied variance' in the original derivation of Gatheral, who introduced this representation in his book `The Volatility Surface'.